mkronvold/talos-hybrid-gitops/README.md

 ./scripts/update-tfvars.sh dk1d
 ```

+This reads all cluster YAML files in the site and updates `terraform.tfvars.dk1d` with:
+- Aggregated VM requirements grouped by size class and role
+- ISO image URLs for each Talos version used by clusters
-This calculates total VMs needed across all clusters and updates terraform.tfvars.dk1d
+- Total VMs needed across all clusters in the site

 ### 8. Provision Nodes